 1. Responding: Create a response to the scenario on your own or with others based on the discoveries you made through investigating this.
 Remember, you could use FISh. (ilo-1)

-2. Reflecting: Think about open educational practices and reflect on your current situation.
+2. Reflecting: Think about open educational resources and/or open educational practices and reflect on your current situation.
 Where are the challenges and opportunities?
-What could you do to help your students? (ilo-2)
+What could you do and what difference could this potentially make to your students? (ilo-2)